Managing Mental Health in Paediatric Acute Care

 This event was previously held in June 2017 and attendee feedback included “a very inspiring day.
 Lots of resources, opportunity for networking and plenty to take away and mull over” and “packed with information, inspirational people, useful topics & contacts to take back to my own organisation”.

-View further details and find out how to buy the documentation for Managing Mental Health in Paediatric Acute Care 2017
+View further details and find out how to buy the documentation for Delivering Paediatric Care in the Community

 |8.30||Registration, refreshments and networking|